Response Procedures

 C. Complaint

-If the Complaint is within a) jurisdiction of Pacific Lutheran University and b) meets the definition and threshold of Prohibited Conduct, PLU is obligated to respond to the Complaint.
-When the Title IX or Student Code of Conduct grievance process is initiated on the basis of a Complaint, the individual alleged to have engaged in the Prohibited Conduct and who must respond to the allegations is designated as the Respondent.
-The Impacted Party(ies) who submit the Complaint will be designated as the Complainant(s).
-Prior to and during this process, Pacific Lutheran University presumes that the Respondent is not responsible for the alleged conduct and does not make a determination regarding responsibility until the conclusion of the grievance process.
+If the Formal Complaint is within a) jurisdiction of Pacific Lutheran University and b) meets the definition of Prohibited Conduct, PLU is obligated to respond to the Formal Complaint.
+When the Title IX or Sexual Misconduct grievance process is initiated on the basis of a Formal Complaint, the individual alleged to have engaged in the Prohibited Conduct and who must respond to the allegations is designated as the Respondent.
+The impacted party(ies) who submit the Formal Complaint will be designated as the Complainant(s).
+Prior to and during this process, Pacific Lutheran University presumes that the Respondent is not responsible for the alleged conduct and does not make a determination regarding responsibility until the conclusion of the process.

-The Title IX Coordinator may dismiss a Complaint of Prohibited Conduct, if applicable, for any of the following reasons:
+The Title IX Coordinator may dismiss a Formal Complaint of Prohibited Conduct, if applicable, for any of, but not limited to, the‬ following reasons:‬

-3. The Respondent is no longer participating in PLU’s education program or activity, and is not employed by PLU and there is a reasonable expectation and related evidence to support that they will not return to active status;
+2. The Respondent is no longer participating in PLU’s education program or activity, and/or is not‬employed by PLU and there is a reasonable expectation and related evidence to support that they‬ will not return to active status.

 D. Procedures

 There are different procedures used to respond to Prohibited Conduct.
-Title IX procedures are defined by the Department of Education’s 2024 Final Rule Title IX legislation.
+Title IX procedures are defined by the Department of Education’s 2020 Final Rule Title IX legislation.
+Any alleged conduct that is determined Title IX Prohibited Conduct will be processed through those federal mandates.
 The Title IX Coordinator will assess each reported incident and will coordinate the appropriate response pathway.
-Pathways available are defined by who the Complainant and Respondent are, the severity or pervasiveness of the conduct, and where the misconduct took place.
-Partners in responding to Prohibited Conduct are, but not limited to: Office of Human Resources, University Dispute Resolution Committee, and the Dean of Students Office.
-Any conduct that does not meet the criteria for or jurisdiction of Title IX will be processed by PLU’s Student Code of Conduct Procedures or through policies and procedures listed in relevant Personnel, Faculty, or Staff Handbooks.
+Pathways other than the Title IX Formal Process are defined by who the Complainant and Respondent are, and where the misconduct took place.
+Partners in responding to Prohibited Conduct are, but not limited to: Human Resources and the Dean of Students Office.
+Any conduct that does not meet the criteria for, or jurisdiction of, Title IX will be processed by PLU’s Student Code of Conduct Procedures or through policies and procedures listed in the Personnel Manual and/or Faculty Handbook.

 The link for Title IX Prohibited Conduct Procedures is here: